Amy Pascal: Philanthropy

 Pascal serves on the Honorary Committee of the Epilepsy Foundation of Greater Los Angeles.
 She has made charitable contributions to Teen Line.

 She was awarded the 2008 Humanitarian Award from the Simon Wiesenthal Center, a non-profit organization based in Los Angeles which combats antisemitism and promotes human rights and tolerance.
 She received the award at the 2008 National Tribute Dinner, an annual fundraiser which raised US$2 million for the center.
 In her acceptance speech, she said, "I believe in what the museum is committed to: not just the literal event of the Holocaust but not letting anything like that happen again."

-In August 2014, in the wake of the 2014 Israel–Gaza conflict, alongside more than 190 members of the Hollywood entertainment industry, she signed a petition condemning Hamas started by Creative Community for Peace, a pro-peace non-profit organization.
-The petition read in part, "Hamas cannot be allowed to rain rockets on Israeli cities, nor can it be allowed to hold its own people hostage.
-Hospitals are for healing, not for hiding weapons.
-Schools are for learning, not for launching missiles.
-Children are our hope, not our human shields."

 Sony Pictures hack

 On December 9, 2014, a group called "Guardians of Peace" hacked into Sony's computer system, which led to the theft of internal company documents.
 The fallout became a major international diplomatic incident in North Korea–United States relations.
 In subsequent news coverage Pascal and producer Scott Rudin were noted to have had an exchange in these documents about Pascal's upcoming encounter with President Barack Obama.
 Pascal joked that the president, who is black, would possibly enjoy Django Unchained and The Butler (films which deal with slavery in the United States and the pre-civil rights era) or the comedy Think Like a Man which features an ensemble cast of black comedians.
 Rudin responded, "Ride Along, I bet he likes Kevin Hart."